cisco/mindmeld/source/userguide/deep_neural_nets.rst

 The ``'params'`` is also a :class:`dict` with several configurable keys, some of which are specific to the choice of classifier type and others common across all the above classifier types.
 In the following section, the list of allowed parameters related to each choice of classifier type are outlined.
-See :ref:`Common Configurable Params <common_configurable_params>` section for list of configurable params that are not just specific to any classifier type but are common across all the classifier types.
+See :ref:`Common Configurable Params <common_configurable_params>` section for a list of configurable params that are common across all classifier types.

 1. ``'embedder'`` classifier type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^